radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 http://ietfreport.isoc.org/rfc/rfc2849.txt

-The difference between status level and all level is that all only logs entries that have **actually** changed whereas status level logs all changes coming into the persistent cache whether the actual entry has changed or not.
+The difference between *status* level and *all* level is that all only logs entries that have **actually** changed whereas status level logs all changes coming into the persistent cache whether the actual entry has changed or not.
 To provide an example, say you have cached data from a materialized view in a database and are using triggers to detect changes on the database.
 A materialized view may be rebuilt daily, triggering many “changes” detected by the RadiantOne change capture connector.
 On a more simplistic level, updating an entry with the exact same value results in the connector picking up an update change.
-Therefore, the persistent cache connector sends a cache refresh to RadiantOne for the entry that was updated.If the cache refresh log level is set to status, this update is logged in the cn=cacherefreshlog.
-If the cache refresh log level is all, the existing entry in persistent cache is compared with the entry received in the message from the connector, if the entry really has changed, it is stored in the cache refresh log.
+Therefore, the persistent cache connector sends a cache refresh to RadiantOne for the entry that was updated.
+If the cache refresh log level is set to *status*, this update is logged in the cn=cacherefreshlog.
+If the cache refresh log level is *all*, the existing entry in persistent cache is compared with the entry received in the message from the connector, if the entry really has changed, it is stored in the cache refresh log.
 If the entry did not change, then the “change” is not documented in the cacherefresh log.
-Because of this, the all log level generates LESS entries in the cn=cacherefreshlog, and documents which attribute actually changed, but is more time consuming because of the comparison required.
+Because of this, the *all* log level generates LESS entries in the cn=cacherefreshlog, and documents which attribute actually changed, but is more time consuming because of the comparison required.

-On the Main Control Panel > Directory Browser tab, navigate to the cn=cacherefreshlog branch to view the persistent cache activity.
+On the new Control Panel > Manage > Directory Browser, navigate to the cn=cacherefreshlog branch to view the persistent cache activity.

 The information logged can be used for the following purposes:
 -	To update some other RadiantOne persistent caches that contains the same information.
 -	As a location where any user/application can review to see what changes were made to the persistent cache and when.
 -	To monitor errors in case one of the underlying sources is down when RadiantOne attempts to get the latest image.
--	To recover from persistent cache update errors without having to reinitialize the persistent cache again.
-More on this topic can be found in the RadiantOne Operations Guide section titled: Recovering from Persistent Cache Update Errors.

-All changes to persistent cache branches are logged in the [change log](09-logs#changelog).
+All changes to persistent cache branches are logged in the cn=changelog.
 Therefore, the persistent cache refresh log level is typically set to error to log only entries that could not be refreshed in the cache.
 The other log levels are still available to support backward compatibility (when changes to the persistent cache branches were not logged into the general change log).

-For more information, please see the RadiantOne Deployment and Tuning Guide, section titled: Logging Persistent Cache Refreshes.

-## Clustermonitor

-The [Server Control Panel > Dashboard tab](01-introduction#dashboard-tab), displays a variety of aspects related to a given RadiantOne node.
-The graphs display CPU usage, JVM memory usage, disk space usage, disk latency and number of client connections.
-To use the dashboard tab for monitoring, the cluster monitor store must be enabled.
-This parameter is set in the Main Control Panel > Settings Tab > Logs section > Clustermonitor sub-section.
-Select the enabled option and enter a max age (in hours).
-The default is 72 hours, meaning the statistics displayed cover the past 3 days.

-### Statistics
+## RadiantOne Directory Store Statistics

 RadiantOne logs statistics related to operations it receives.
 This includes average execution time, peak execution time, and whether the operation was successful.
 No actual data (entires/attributes) is logged, only metadata.
 This log is primarily for Radiant Logic support to have key information to assist with troubleshooting.

-This logging is enabled by default and can be managed from the Main Control Panel > Settings Tab > Logs section > Statistics > Statistics Analyzer Settings sub-section.
-The log name is stats.log.
-This logging is enabled by default and calculates statistics during 1 minute intervals prior to saving to the stats.log.
+This logging is enabled by default and can be managed from the Classic Control Panel > Settings Tab > Logs section > Statistics > Statistics Analyzer Settings sub-section.
+The log name is stats.log and statistics are calculated in one minute intervals.

-For each RadiantOne Universal Directory store or persistent cache initialization, statistics are calculated for the total number of entries and sub-categorized by branches and object classes.
+For each RadiantOne Directory store or persistent cache initialization, statistics are calculated for the total number of entries and sub-categorized by branches and object classes.
 The average and peak number of attributes per entry, and the average and peak size (in KB) per entry are also calculated.
 This information is logged into the stats.log.
-This logging is enabled by default and can be managed from the Main Control Panel > Settings Tab > Logs section > Statistics > Init Statistics Settings sub-section.